MauricioRTG/HappyTire-First-Game-JAM/README.md

 Contributions:

-Design and proposed the gameplay loop in collaboration with art and programming members.
+-Design and propose the gameplay loop in collaboration with art and programming members.

-Camera movement.
+-Camera movement.

-Tire movement.
+-Tire movement.